l1f7/django-oembed/README.md

 with OEmbed.
 This application also provides utilities to make this process not prohibitively expensive CPU-wise.

-For installation instructions, read INSTALL.txt.

-Visit the google code page at http://django-oembed.googlecode.com/

-Thanks for downloading a Lift Interactive fork of django-oembed!
+Thanks for downloading a *Lift Interactive* fork of django-oembed!

 Prerequisites
 =============